build2/libbuild2-qt/libbuild2-qt/PACKAGE-README.md

 compiled with `moc`, then `foo.moc` ends up depending on `moc_foo.cxx` transitively via `foo.cxx`.

-Handling this case requires the addition of the following expliciti dependency
+Handling this case requires the addition of the following explicit dependency
 declaration:

 ```